abnercasteliano/abnercasteliano/README.md

-- 👋 Hi, I’m Abner Casteliano
+- 👋 Hi, I’m Abner Casteliano.
-- 👀 I’m interested in Data Analysis, and Data Science
+- 👀 I’m interested in Data Analysis, and Data Science.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on Data Science and Machine Learning projects
+- 💞️ I’m looking to collaborate on Data Science and Machine Learning projects.

 <!---
 abnercasteliano/abnercasteliano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.